exercism/v3/languages/javascript/exercises/concept/strings/.docs/after.md

-The key thing to remember about JavaScript strings is that they can call methods like `toUpperCase`, `trim`, etc.
+The key thing to remember about JavaScript strings is that we can call methods on them like `toUpperCase`, `trim`, etc.

 You can find all the methods in the [MDN docs].